dgrigg/craft-migration-assistant/README.md

   - globals
   - users

 To create a migration select the element(s) you wish to migrate and then click the gear and 'Create Migration' button at the bottom of the page.
+For Global values, use the 'Create Migration' button on the globals screen.

 ![Migration Assistant](screenshots/entries-migration.png)
 ![Migration Assistant](screenshots/categories-migration.png)

 Content migrations are dependent on a workflow where you migrate related/dependent elements first.
-For example, if you have an entry that has some selected categories, the categories need exist on the destination site before the entry migration will work correctly.
+For example, if you have an entry that has some selected categories, the categories need to exist on the destination site before the entry migration will work correctly.
 This means creating a migration of the category(ies) first.
-This holds true for users, assets other other entries.
+This holds true for users, assets other other related entries/elements.
 In the case of assets you will need to ensure the matching asset (based on asset source/folder/filename) exists on the destination site.
-For Global values, use the 'Create Migration' button on the global screen.

 A migration file will be created in the `craft/migrations` folder.
 The migration filename will contain the slugs/handles of the migrated elements.
 Move the new migration file to your destination environment, ideally with version control.